moleculerjs/site/source/docs/0.13/actions.md

 });
 ```

-> This timeout can be overwrite in service settings with $gracefulStopTimeout property.
+> The shutdown timeout can be overwritten by `$shutdownTimeout` property in service settings.

 **Disable tracking in calling option**